Erudika/scoold/README.md

 **Note: The Para backend server is deployed separately and is required for Scoold to run.**

-0. You first *need* to create a developer app with [Facebook](https://developers.facebook.com), [Google](https://console.developers.google.com) or any other identity provider that you wish to use.
+0. You first *need* to create a developer app with [Facebook](https://developers.facebook.com), [Google](https://console.developers.google.com) and **every other identity provider** that you wish to use.
-This isn't necessary only if you enable LDAP or password authentication.
+This isn't necessary only if you enable LDAP, SAML or password authentication.
 Save the obtained API keys in `application.conf`, as shown below.

+**Important:** Authorized redirect URLs for Google and Facebook should look like this: `https://{your_scoold_host}`, `https://{your_scoold_host}/signin`.
+For all the other identity providers you must whitelist the Para host with the appropriate authentication endpoint.
+For example, for GitHub, the redirect URL could be: `https://paraio.com/github_auth`.

 1. Create a new app on [ParaIO.com](https://paraio.com) and save the access keys in `application.conf`
 2. Click here => [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Erudika/scoold)